 3. Exchange Square

-In Exchange Square, food takes centre stage, with Yorkshire pudding wraps drawing large crowds.
-This isn’t just a place to eat; it’s a culinary adventure featuring international dishes, hot curries and gourmet pizzas.
+Food is the highlight at Exchange Square, with Yorkshire pudding wraps drawing large crowds.
+It offers a range of international dishes, including hot curries and gourmet pizzas.

-As for drinks, the Mill Exchange bar specialises in a Mancunian version of mulled wine crafted from local ingredients.
+The Mill Exchange bar serves a Mancunian version of mulled wine made from local ingredients.

 4. New Cathedral Street

-New Cathedral Street provides a distinct focus on sustainability and vegan options.
-It’s a hub for eco-conscious shopping, featuring cruelty-free beauty products and vegan food options, including five-bean chillis and plant-based bratwursts.
+New Cathedral Street focuses on sustainability and vegan options, offering cruelty-free beauty products and plant-based foods like five-bean chillis and bratwursts.

-The drink selection here sets it apart, with an inventive cocktail list and a variety of local gins.
-This includes locally distilled options, perfect for a refreshing Christmas gin and tonic or a winter-warming hot gin punch.
+The drink selection includes inventive cocktails and local gins, perfect for a gin and tonic or hot gin punch.

-But it’s not just about food and drink; high-end gift stalls offer a range of unique items such as fine cast ornaments and old-fashioned liquorice.
+High-end gift stalls feature items such as fine cast ornaments and old-fashioned liquorice.

 5. St Ann’s Square